basedharsh/DataBase-Connect/README.md

 # DataBase-Connect
-Trying to connect different databases using php FinalOutput.php is the final File
+Trying to connect different databases using php<br>
+FinalOutput.php is the final File